kev-m/pyCoilGen/docs/source/results.md

 This is computed by projecting the 3D coil mesh onto 2D.
 ```

-This figure shows the target field stream function overlaid by the computed contours.
+This figure shows the target field stream function overlaid with the computed contours.
 The contour groups are shown in different colours.

 #### The 3D Computed Stream Function and Contours